adaptyteam/Focus-Journal-iOS-SwiftUI/README.md

 3. Add your Adapty API key to AppConstants.swift.
 4. Build & run and you’ll see Adapty initialize itself.

-Note: You need the products, placements, and paywalls already defined in your Adapty dashboard.
-See [these docs]() for help.
+Note: You need the products, placements, and flows already defined in your Adapty dashboard.
+See [these docs](https://adapty.io/docs/quickstart) for help.

 You should now have a working Adapty integration in a SwiftUI-based iOS app.
 Feel free to explore the main branch to see the complete implementation or continue customizing the UI in HomeView.swift and ProfileManager.swift.